KaanHTML/Textual-Analysis-in-Finance/README.md

 # Textual-Analysis-in-finance
 The four steps listed below show an overview of how I conducted a textual analysis of annual reports (10-Ks).
-In each of the programming files you can find a more detailed description of each step.
+In each of the programming files you can find a more detailed description.

 ## Step 1 - Automatically downloading 10-Ks from SEC/Edgar
 I use the Python file code "Edgar_Forms_02.py" to automatically download 10-Ks from the first quarter in each year from 2005-2021.